-Students desiring to transfer from their current nursing program must meet minimum admission/progression standards for Southern Union's nursing program.
+Students desiring to transfer from their current nursing program must meet minimum admission/progression standards for Southern Union's Nursing Program.

 - 1. Must possess a grade of C or better in all required general education courses taken at other regionally accredited institutions and possess a minimum of a 2.0 cumulative GPA at time of transfer. - 2.
 Previous Southern Union students must have a minimum 2.0 at SUSCC. - 3.
 Must be a student in good standing and eligible to return to the previous nursing program. - 4.
 Provide a letter of recommendation from the Dean/Director of the previous program. - 5.
-Complete at least 25% of the total program at the accepting institution. - Acceptance of transfer students into nursing programs is limited by the number of faculty and clinical facilities available.
+Complete at least 25% of the total program at the accepting institution. - Acceptance of transfer students into the Nursing Program is limited by the number of faculty and clinical facilities available.
 Meeting minimal standards does not guarantee acceptance. - 7.
-Students admitted to a practical nursing program may not transfer into the associate degree of nursing (ADN) program; however, students may apply for admission to the ADN program as a new student.

-- 8. No more than one (1) semester in which a grade of D or F has been earned in a nursing course. - 9.
+No more than one (1) semester in which a grade of D or F has been earned in a nursing course. - 8.
 Less than one (1) calendar year since enrolled in nursing course.